Checklist for applications for clinical trials with medical devices

 3. Synopsis requirements

-3. Purpose of the trial
+3. Purpose of the Trial

-5. Trial subjects, including inclusion and exclusion criteria
+5. Participants, including inclusion and exclusion criteria

-6. Side effects, risks and disadvantages
+6. Side Effects, Risks, and Disadvantages

-8. Recruitment of trial subjects
+8. Recruitment of Participants

-10. Publication of the trial's results
+9. Publication of the Trial Results

 4. Requirements for participant information

-1. The original title of the trial
+1. Original title of the test

 2. Possible safety measures